okarthikb/nand2tetris/06/README.md

 # Assembler

-This is project 06 of nand2tetris, in which we make a simple assembler to conver the Hack assembly language into 16-bit machine code for the Hack architecture.
+This is project 06 of nand2tetris, in which we make a simple assembler to convert the Hack assembly language into 16-bit machine code for the Hack architecture.
 To assemble a .asm file, run the command

 ```$ python3 path\to\assembler.py 'path\to\input\file.asm' 'path\to\store\output\file.hack'```